vireshas/nginx_push/README.md

 nginx_push
 ==========

-A simple chat application using Javascript and Nginx.
+A simple chat application using Javascript and Nginx :-)